Charlotte David

-In 1812 David painted pendant portraits of his daughters Laure Émilie Félicité and Pauline Jeanne:

-Daughter Laure was married to Baron Claude Marie Meunier:

-Daughter Pauline Jeanne was married to Jean-Baptiste Jeanin:

-When the painter was forced to leave Paris in 1815, David-Pécoul joined him in exile in Brussels where he enjoyed a career as painter and teacher before dying in 1825.
+When David was forced to leave Paris in 1815, David-Pécoul joined him in exile in Brussels where he enjoyed a career as painter and teacher before dying in 1825.

-After her husband died she tried to have him buried in Paris, but even after death he was refused repatriation and he is buried in Brussels cemetery.
-She moved back to Paris, where she died the following year and is buried in Père Lachaise cemetery along with her children.
-David's son had Jacques-Louis David's heart buried alongside the remains of his wife at Père Lachaise.
+After her husband died, David-Pécoul tried to have him interred in Paris, but even after death he was refused repatriation.
+After the death of her husband, she returned to Paris, where she died the following year.
+Charlotte David-Pécoul is buried in The Père Lachaise cemetery along with her children.
+David's son had Jacques-Louis David's heart buried alongside the remains of his wife.